Article I: The Mission of the Library’s Collections.

 Patron requests to purchase library materials will be considered and may be honored based upon GSC.

 Withdrawing materials is the permanent removal of those materials from the collection.
-The principles of access and the general selection criteria apply to the withdrawal of materials.
+The principles of access and the GSC apply to the withdrawal of materials.
 Materials may be withdrawn based on outdated information, lack of use, lack of space , poor condition, or age.

 Materials may also be withdrawn if they no longer serve a purpose in the Library’s collection.
 Withdrawn materials may be donated to other institutions, offered on an equal basis to the public through the Friends of the Library Book Sales or discarded.
 The Library does not make special arrangements to give or sell withdrawn materials directly to patrons.